About The Student Western Art

 The Briscoe Western Art Museum

-The Briscoe Western Art Museum will be exhibiting the Top 17 pieces of artwork from January 6 to February 3, 2020.
+The Briscoe Western Art Museum will be exhibiting the Top 17 pieces of artwork in January 2021.
 The exhibit is included as part of general admission.

 Letter to Educator - click here to download

 Rules and Regulations - click here to download

 Entry Form Package - click here to download

 Student Western Art Contest – Weekend of Dec.
 4-Dec.
 6, 2020

 - Friday, December 4, Noon- 7:00PM- Drop off entries by teachers & students